tig/mcec/documentation.md

 * Automatically checks to see if newer versions are available.
 * Logs diagnostics information to a file.

-# Installation
+## Installation

 Important Note: **MCE Controller** requires the .NET Framework 4.7+.
 Go to [http://www.microsoft.com/net](http://www.microsoft.com/net) to ensure you have this installed before running **MCE Controller**.

-MCE Controller V2 was developed for Windows 10.
+**MCE Controller** V2 was developed for Windows 10.
 It has not been tested on older versions of Windows.
 Submit an [Issue](https://github.com/tig/mcec/issues) if you have a specific version of Windows you'd like supported.

 To install, simply run `MCEController Setup.exe`.
 You can un-install **MCE Controller** via add/remove programs.

 ## Running

 When **MCE Controller** runs, it defaults to showing itself.
 If you close the main MCE Controller window the app will minimize to an icon in the taskbar.
-Double clicking on the taskbar icon will cause MCE Controller to show itself again.
+Double clicking on the taskbar icon will cause **MCE Controller** to show itself again.

-If you would like MCE Controller to automatically hide upon startup, check the _Hide Window at Startup_ checkbox in the `Settings` dialog.
+If you would like **MCE Controller** to automatically hide upon startup, check the _Hide Window at Startup_ checkbox in the `Settings` dialog.

-To have MCE Controller start automatically do the following:
+To have **MCE Controller** start automatically do the following:

 1. Create a Windows shortcut to `MCEControl.exe` (found in `C:\Program Files (x86)\Kindel Systems\MCE Controller` by default).
 2. Put the shortcut file into the Windows Startup Folder (`C:\Users\[User Name]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`).

-You can run multiple instances of MCE Controller.
+You can run multiple instances of **MCE Controller**.
 To do so simply copy the EXE to a 2nd directory.
 Each copy will then have its own independent `.settings`, `.commands`, and `.log` files.

 ## Closing

-Use the `File.Exit` menu to shut down MCE Controller.
+Use the `File.Exit` menu to shut down **MCE Controller**.

-# Settings
+## Settings

 [![Settings](settings_general.png "Settings")]